openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 At this point, you are ready to start making modifications to the kernel using traditional kernel development steps.
-For a continued example, see the "`Using Traditional Kernel Development to Patch the Kernel <#using-traditional-kernel-development-to-patch-the-kernel>`__" section.
+For a continued example, see the ":ref:`kernel-dev/common:using traditional kernel development to patch the kernel`" section.

 Creating and Preparing a Layer